-The Manufacturing section primary functions includes conducting audits (new issue, renewal or amendment), surveillances to manufacturing organisations and performaning aircraft product conformance inspections.
+The Manufacturing unit primary functions includes conducting audits (new issue, renewal or amendment), surveillances to manufacturing organisations and performing aircraft product conformance inspections.
 The unit is also responsible for the issuance of production certificates and export approvals.
-Further to this the unit investigates production defects and carrys out enforcement of production non-compliance.
+Further to this the unit investigates production defects and carries out enforcement of production non-compliance.
 The unit is responsible for the initial issuance of a new Certificate of Airworthiness when an aircraft is first registered in South Africa.

-The function of this section is to ensure that aircraft and its components are maintained and released in accordance to South African Civil Aviation Regulations (SACAR) requirements and in accordance to acceptable international practices and standards, and this is handled by SACAA Approved Maintenance Organisations.
-To ensure compliance, SACAA Aviation inspectors conduct audits and surveillances to AMOs in accordance to schedules or randomly respectively, to obtain evidence that the organisations' activities conform to their specified objectives, policies, procedures and practices, and that they conform to industry acceptable practices and standards; further to this, Airworthiness Inspectors are required to ensure that AMOs comply to the SACAA requirements with regards to safety in aviation.
+The function of this section is to ensure that aircraft and its components are maintained and released in accordance with South African Civil Aviation Regulations (SACAR) requirements and in accordance with acceptable international practices and standards, and this is handled by SACAA Approved Maintenance Organisations.
+To ensure compliance, SACAA Aviation inspectors conduct audits and surveillances to AMOs in accordance with schedules or randomly respectively, to obtain evidence that the organisations' activities conform to their specified objectives, policies, procedures, and practices, and that they conform to industry acceptable practices and standards; further to this, Airworthiness Inspectors are required to ensure that AMOs comply to the SACAA requirements with regards to safety in aviation.

 Aircraft Inspection and Registration Section

-The Aircraft Inspection unit primary function is to provide oversight to continued airworthiness of aircraft and unit's responsibility includes the issuance of a new Certificate of Airworthiness when an aircraft is first registered in South Africa, the re-issue of C of As following an accident or the subsequent reinstatement of an aircraft which has been out of service for a specified period without being serviced or having its C of A renewed.
+The Aircraft Inspection unit primary function is to provide oversight to continued airworthiness of aircraft and unit's responsibility includes the issuance of a new Certificate of Airworthiness when an aircraft is first registered in South Africa, the re-issue of C of A's following an accident or the subsequent reinstatement of an aircraft which has been out of service for a specified period without being serviced or having its C of A renewed.
 The unit is also responsible for issuance and renewal of Authorities to fly (ATF) and RPAS Letter of Authority (RLA's).
 The unit also oversee all aspects of the airworthiness of aircraft by approving and accepting documents pertinent to the operation of the aircraft.
 The documents include: Approval of Mass and Balance; Acceptance of Aircraft Maintenance Schedules (AMP's) for NTCA; Acceptance of Aircraft Flight Manuals for NTCA.

 Click here to see Detailed